 - Doctor-patient interaction: roles; communication; uncertainty; shared decision-making

 - Cultural perspectives on health and illness

 - Philosophy of medicine and ethics

-For further information about our ongoing research, se the personal webpages of each of our members.
+For further information about publications and ongoing research, see personal webpages of each of our members.